In despair, protesters take to streets for Breonna Taylor

 The case has exposed the divide in the U.S. over bringing justice for Black Americans killed by authorities and the laws that allow officers to be charged, which regularly favor police.

 Since Taylor's killing, Louisville has taken some steps to address protesters' concerns.
-In addition to the officer who was fired and later charged, three others were put on desk duty.
-Officials have banned no-knock warrants and hired a Black woman as the permanent police chief -- a first for the city.
+In addition to the officer who was eventually charged being fired, three others were put on desk duty.
+Officials have banned no-knock warrants and hired a Black woman as the permanent police chief - a first for the city.

 Louisville also agreed to more police reforms as it settled a lawsuit that included $12 million for Taylor's family.
 But many have expressed frustration that more has not been done.